What's happening in the air to make different types of clouds? Could they affect you?

 Clouds help keep our climate balanced by reflecting sunlight and heat to keep us cool, as well as trapping heat to keep us warm.
 They also provide us with rain and snow, which helps us grow food and stay hydrated.

 Clouds can affect how much sunlight and pollution reach the Earth.
 This can change how plants grow and how much energy we can make from the sun.
-Scientists study clouds to help them better understand how the Earth's climate and weather work.
+Because clouds involve a lot of physics, scientists study them to help them better understand how the Earth's climate and weather work.
 They look at how clouds form and interact with the atmosphere to help them make better predictions about the future.

 Cirrus clouds are high-level clouds while stratus clouds are long, flat, and horizontal.
 Depending on their altitude, they can be classified as cirrus and alto for high and medium level, respectively.
 A cloud formation is called a nimbus when it produces precipitation.

-Other cloud types are more specialized - they can only be found under certain atmospheric conditions or in a limited geographic area.
+Some different types of clouds are more specialized - they can only be found under certain atmospheric conditions or in a limited geographic area.
 The lenticular "lens-shaped" clouds shown in the montage above are an example.
 They are found near mountains.

 Clouds that are puffy, pillowy, or piled high are the most interesting.
 When they produce rain, they are referred to as cumulus or cumulonimbus (producing thunderstorms); there is that "nimbus" again.